Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach: Quasi-score test

 We now develop a bootstrap method to approximate the limiting distribution of the quasi-score test statistic in (\ref{11}).
-Similarly to the likelihood ratio method in Section~4, we first develop a bootstrap version of the quasi-score equation, that is,
+Similarly to the likelihood-ratio method in Section~4, we first develop a bootstrap version of the quasi-score equation, that is,

-Let $\hat{\theta}_1^{*(0)} $ be the solution to $S_{w1}^* ( {\theta}_1, \hat{\theta}_2 ) =0$.
-Then, the bootstrap version of the quasi-score test statistic $X_{QS}^2 (\theta_2^{(0)}) $ is
+Let $\hat{\btheta}_1^{*(0)} $ be the solution to $\bS_{w1}^* ( {\btheta}_1, \hat{\btheta}_{2}) =\bzero$.
+Then, the bootstrap version of the quasi-score test statistic $X_{QS}^2 (\btheta_2^{(0)}) $ is